nimbleltd/docs/src/basics.md

 ## Project layout

 At the root of your project folder is a public folder.
 This contains all the publicly accessible files that make up your webapp.
-At a minimum your backlift app has three files, a main javascript file, a javascript template (JST) file and a CSS file:
+At a minimum your backlift app should have a main javascript file, one ore more handlebars or underscore templates and a CSS file.
+Typically these files will be placed in the following folders:

-* **/public/app/scripts/main.js**: At a minimum this file contains a router that maps URLs to Views.
-It can also contain data Models and Collections, and Views that display the data.
-However it's generally best to separate out those classes and place them into other .js files.
+* **/public/app/scripts/ **: At a minimum this folder should contain a main.js file that defines a Backbone router.
+This file can also contain .js files for your data Models and Collections, and Views that display the data.

-* **/public/app/templates/*.jst**: JST stands for JavaScript Template.
+* **/public/app/templates/ **: This folder should contain templates using either the underscore or handlebars template syntax.
+They should have the .jst or .handlebars extensions respectively.
 Templates are combined with data from your model and "rendered" into HTML.
-Larger sites may have several templates, one for each chunk of data that will be displayed.
-Also JST files can be rendered heirarchically, allowing one JST to act as a layout for the rest of the website.
-JSTs will be available to your code via the `window.JST` object.
-For example, a template called 'home.jst' will be available to your app as `window.JST.home` or just `JST.home`.
+Also templates can be rendered heirarchically, allowing one template to act as a layout for the rest of the website.
+For more information about the template compilers please see the section on [compilers](#compilers-and-optimization).

-* **/public/app/styles/styles.css**: controls how your website looks
+* **/public/app/styles/ **: Should contain .css files that define the look and layout of your webapp.

 There are a few additional project files: